adammarples/testbed/README.md

 ### data/

 * lakehost.duckdb: A DuckLake warehouse acting as an entrypoint for the datalake
 * catalogue.ducklake: The catalogue tables.
+When attached to lakehost which has ducklake installed, it appears to hold the data tables instead.
 * generated_data: The inital sample data in parquet files
 * minio/ducklake-data/data: The actual data being served via minio on s3://ducklake-data/data/